About The Performers

 Download a free autographed picture of Nellie by clicking here.

-America's favorite Ham and four time World Pot Bellied Pig Trick Champion!
+America's favorite Ham and Four-Time World Pot Bellied Pig Trick Champion!

-Newspaper Reporter Raves About Miss Nellie
+Newspaper Reporters Rave About Miss Nellie